 This secluded and elegant venue, nestled in the heart of beautiful Bath, provides its members with many in-house social activities and events.
 Examples include; black tie dinners, informal lunches, Rubber Bridge, lessons in language and games, talks and films.
 Members may also take advantage of other exciting happenings away from the Club's premises, such as, foreign trips.

-One of the principle attractions of becoming a member of The Bath & County Club is our large number of Reciprocal Clubs located in the UK and overseas, which allows you, through us, to "connect with the world."
+One of the principal attractions of becoming a member of The Bath & County Club is our large number of Reciprocal Clubs located in the UK and overseas, which allows you, through us, to "connect with the world."

 We hope you enjoy browsing our website, and should you request any additional information, then please get in touch with our Club Secretary, Mrs Jessica Bowen.